inspr/core-legacy/docs/dapp_overview.md

 **Nodes are created inside a Kubernetes cluster as Deployments.**
 As described previously in "What are dApps?", a dApp that is a Node can't have child dApps.
 This means that:
 1) A Node is a dApp that has a Node structure defined in it.
-    - This implies that Nodes make use of all the structures defined within it's parent (Channels, Types, Boundaries and Aliases)
+    - This implies that Nodes make use of all the structures defined within it's parent (Channels, Routes, Types, Boundaries and Aliases)
 2) In the tree-like organization, Nodes are always leaves.